JulienGroud/anybody-tutorial/Making_things_move/lesson5.rst

 solver in AMS works great, but it will calculate velocities and accelerations numerically.
 That has some performance issues when running inverse dynamics analysis.
-To overcome the problem, the MOCAP analysis is split into a two-step producedure, as illustrated on  figure :numref:`model_flow_chart`, separating the Marker tracking from the Inverse dynamic analysis.
+To overcome the problem, the MOCAP analysis is split into a two-step procedure, as illustrated on  figure :numref:`model_flow_chart`, separating the Marker tracking from the Inverse dynamic analysis.

 The overdeterminate kinematic analysis solves the model for positions, and